 Above, my grandparent's grave marker, with Mission San Fernando in the distance.

-While perhaps previous generations were obsessed with death, it feels like today we've gone to the other extreme - and denied the reality of death, and - more sobering - the reality of eternity.
-There might have been something healthy when grave yards, or cemeteries, were part of a church's property.
+While perhaps previous generations were obsessed with death, it feels like today we've gone to the other extreme - denying the reality of death, and - more sobering - the reality of eternity.
+There was a positive side to having cemeteries (verses, say, a parking lot) as part of a local church's property.

 As I hit the road and headed home, I passed by some beautiful orange groves.
 The first citrus trees were planted by Spanish missionaries in the late 1700's.
 Today, only Florida produces more citrus.
 And in terms of oranges for eating (rather than for juice), California is #1.